1:25-cv-09243

 IV.
 Analysis of Infringement Allegations

-The complaint references claim chart exhibits (Exhibits B and D) that allegedly provide support for the infringement allegations; however, these exhibits were not included with the complaint filing provided for analysis (Compl. ¶¶10, 15).
-Consequently, a claim chart summary cannot be constructed.
-The narrative allegations state that Defendant’s products and services directly infringed the patents prior to their expiration by performing the claimed inventions (Compl. ¶¶9, 14).
+The complaint references preliminary infringement charts in Exhibits B and D, but these exhibits were not provided with the filed complaint (Compl. ¶¶10, 15).
+The narrative allegations state that Defendant's image processing and image capture products and services directly infringed the asserted claims prior to the patents' expirations (Compl. ¶¶9, 14).

 No probative visual evidence provided in complaint.